cakemanager/docs/docs/Tutorials-And-Examples/Quick-Start.md

 Loading the roles and user
 -----------------
-We created a shell to load the default roles and adding an administrator.
+We created a shell to load the default roles and adding an user.
 You can access the shell via:

     $ bin/cake manager [subcommand] [-h] [-v] [-q]